aleen42/PersonalWiki/Programming/JavaScript/Framework/react/interactivity_dynamic_uis/interactivity_dynamic_uis.md

 ### What Should Go in State?

 State should contain data that a component's event handlers may change to trigger a UI update.
 In real apps this data tends to be very small and JSON-serializable.
-When building a stateful component, think about the minimal possible representation of its state, and only store those properties in this.state.
+When building a stateful component, think about the minimal possible representation of its state, and only store those properties in `this.state`.